 This recipe was originally published in February 2018.
 I'm updating the recipe with some details to make them even more tasty, but the story of my son I've left as is.
 Enjoy!

 These BeeBo Bites are named after my son.
 I have twin boys and one of them is loud, curious/mischievous, and lives and breathes for attention – be it positive or negative.
 The other one, however, is mostly quiet, thoughtful, and naturally desires to be good and choose the right.
 His nickname is BeeBo.

 I waited for him to get off the bus one day and watched as his strong, brave face melted into tears at the first sight of me.
 All he could choke out was “the kids were so mean to me today” as he cried into my shoulder.
-My big mommy heart ached more than I could stand.
+My mommy heart ached more than I could stand.

-Eventually he told me that a kid had teased him in class and then proceeded to gather more kids on the bus to tease him all the way home.
-Oh how the mama bear in me wanted to go break down some doors!
+Eventually, he told me that a kid had teased him in class and then proceeded to gather more kids on the bus to tease him all the way home.
+Oh, how the mama bear in me wanted to go break down some doors!

 This recipe came to me in the early hours of the morning while everyone was still asleep.
-I had pulled out ingredients with the intent of making something involving oatmeal, but I was too busy thinking on how I could start BeeBo's day off right.
+I had pulled out ingredients with the intent of making something involving oatmeal, but I was too busy thinking about how I could start BeeBo's day off right.

 As I racked my brain of how to make everything all better for him, ingredients and measurements instead seemed to pour into my mind.

 What came out of my pressure cooker that morning was the cutest, fluffiest, most moist and portable oatmeal bite I've ever seen.
 I knew my kids would love them.

 But I hadn't solved the problem yet on how to bring a smile to my sad boy's face and how to renew his confidence to go face the world.
 That was when inspiration hit.
 I would call these Oatmeal Power Muffins, BeeBo Bites.
 I would dedicate this recipe to him because he is strong and capable of meeting this new day with fearless power.